Testimonials from parents of former CELP Program students

 – Stew McWade

-How does my son or daughter apply to CELP or Headwaters and how does the application process work?
+How do students and how does the application process work?

 Please see the “applying” part of this website for details on the application procedure.
 All parents of successful CELP and Headwaters applicants will be emailed an invitation to a mandatory meeting in June.
 At this time, parents and students will view a slide show about the semester, receive a list of important dates, a list of clothing for the wilderness trips, and will fill out permission forms for the semester.
 This also gives us a chance to answer questions you may have.

-Will my son or daughter be behind in school if they take CELP or Headwaters?
+Will students be behind in school if they take CELP?

-Who would be teaching my son or daughter and what qualifications do they have?
+Who are the teachers and what qualifications do they have?

 All CELP teachers are employed by the Upper Grand District School board through Centennial Collegiate.